The Four Noble Truths

 • Delusion/ignoranceMoha

-Challenge assumptions about self and reality.
-Question 'self'-centered views.
-Cultivate clarity through mindfulness and investigate the Three Marks of Existence and Dependent Origination.
+Challenge assumptions about self/reality.
+Question 'self'-views.
+Cultivate clarity via mindfulness; investigate Three Marks & Dependent Origination.

 • GenerosityDāna